Jeff Johannes Head picture

 Teaching (Day / Time Grid Schedule)

 In this course we develop an adult-level perspective and insight into the nature of mathematics taught in elementary school.
-In 141 we focus on geometry, with probability and statistics.
+In 140 we focus on number.
 Our two themes for this course are the nature of mathematics and the practice of problem solving (the act of doing mathematics).
 Students often work together to develop and deepen their understanding of the mathematical concepts.
 Frequently this involves the use of manipulatives to incorporate a tangible explanation for the methods studied.
 This course is the next step toward a career of explaining concepts (here mathematics) that you have taken for granted before.

 I will assume that university students do not need to be taught elementary school mathematics.
 We will not be reviewing, but rather justifying that material.
 For a reference on the content of elementary school mathematics, here are the New York State Standards for Mathematics.